seatsurfing/seatsurfing.github.io/docs/admin-ui.md

 You can use the following placeholders in your specified URLs:

 - `{logoutRedirectUri}` - the Logout URL your users will be redirected to after logging out

+**Note for self-hosted instances:** Make sure you've set and verified the domain at which your Seatsurfing instance is reachable in the "Domains" section of Seatsurfing's Settings.
+The domain set here as the primary domain *must* be the same as the Redirect URI configured at your identity provider.
+If not set correctly, you'll see errors like *"No primary domain found for organization"* in the server's logs and *"Possibly your account is not activated in this organization*" on the resulting login page.

 ### Danger zone